Catherine22/ClassLoader/README.md

 #### 5. View

 In your main apk, you can't just get the view with setContentView(@LayoutRes int layoutResID).
-Your class loader app can't find your resources with that method.
+Your ClassLoader app can't find your resources with that method.
 You most use View.inflate() to find resources.
+Because applications access resources via the instance of Resource, new loaded resources are not found in the original Resource object.

 E.g.